-The fresh air, the silence (and the distinct lack of WI-FI), gave us the permission to switch off and just be without having to be productive or engaged in any kind of activity.
+The fresh air, the silence (and the distinct lack of WI-FI), gave us permission to switch off and just be without having to be productive or engaged in any kind of activity.
 In San Blas, hard-core relaxation is your sole goal.
 You have no choice but to: there are no urgent emails to respond to and your cell phone most certainly won’t work.
 The pastimes here are stargazing, lying in hammocks, admiring sunsets, listening to the waves, pinching yourself and never wanting to go home.
-San Blas is the perfect place to pack your backpack and get away from the world, but do remember to travel light: you won’t get far here without hopping on a water taxi (more tips on the great backpacks for travel here).
+The San Blas Islands are perfect to get away from the world.
+Remember to travel light, however, as you won’t get far here without hopping on a water taxi.

 It was hard waving goodbye to Rolly, Germain and his copious amounts of fine Panamanian rum as well as being awoken by the soothing sound of tropical waves, but I’m almost certain I will be back there sooner rather than later.
 San Blas is absolutely a must-see, you know if true paradise happens to be your cup of tea.

 Club Elsewhere publishes travel and lifestyle design guides.
 Work with us here.

 Rosie Bell is an international travel writer, author of the book “Escape To Self”, and content editor for Club Elsewhere.
 Follow her on Instagram @TheBeachBell.